b06901089/R11921098_THESIS/README.md

 Then, run mode=Get High Quality 11 times for 11 different CRF values to get the purple line.

 Then, run mode=Get Low Quality 11 times for 11 different CRF values as well for other four lines.

+Or, You can run mode=Inference in only one command.

+Again, please do check `config/parameter.py` and `config/*.json` for more information.

 ### Code Reference